stephtr/BrightnessSwitch/README.md

 ---

-This small app automatically switches between Windows' Light- and Dark-Theme, depending on the ambient brightness, detected via your device's light sensor.
+BrightnessSwitch automatically switches between Windows' Light- and Dark-Theme, depending on the ambient brightness, detected via your device's light sensor.

 ![Screenshot](images/screenshot.png)<br />
 _Screenshot of the app_